Cookizz/InputDialog/README.md

 # InputDialog
-A proxy of AlertDialog that provides input and validation features.
+A proxy of AlertDialog for Android that provides input and validation features.

 ### Appearance